Jhopn/Projeto/README.md

-# Projeto
+# Website for learning

-Desenvolvendo habilidades em CSS e HTML
+development skills in CSS e HTML